uiuc-ae-computing/uiuc-ae-computing.github.io/docs/setup-tutorials/python-setup-windows.md

 > (base) python-refresher>
 > ```
 >
-> I could then use the `pwd` command to print the working directory, which would show something like this:
+> I could then use the `dir` command to print the working directory, which would show something like this:
 >
 > ```bash
 > (base) python-refresher> cd